On this page:

 2. Complete the Potential Drug Incompatibility Assessment

 An important part of the in-feed submission process is an assessment of drug incompatibility using the Potential Drug Incompatibility Assessment document.
-This document must be completed and submitted by email to email@example.com.
+This document is available on the VHP website (here) and must be attached to the substance application via the ‘Add File’ button for Support Documents subsection (1.6.2) within the ‘Supplementary Information’ section of the application.

 Potential Drug Incompatibility Assessment key points

 - Within every summary of findings field, provide a written overview of the relevant scientific findings your search generated.
-If there were no findings, indicate that by noting ‘nothing found’ in the summary of findings field.
-This ensures it is clear that all sources were checked as part of your assessment.
+If there were no findings, indicate that by noting ‘nothing found’ or ‘not applicable’ in the summary of findings field.
+This ensures to the Health Canada reviewer that all sources were purposefully checked as part of your assessment.

 More information on the VHP notification program is available on Health Canada’s website.